 Conclusion

 There are a total of 2⁴ or 16 different combinations or types that could be formed by choosing the option in each axis that aligns the most with you.
 An example of a type would begin with I/E (shortened forms for introversion/extraversion), followed by S/N (sensing/intuition), and ending with T/F (thinking/feeling).
-An example of a type in MBTI can be "ISFJ".
+An example of a type in MBTI can be "ISFJ", or "ENTP".